Victor Dubreuil Oil Painting, ca. 1891

-First of all, it's by the artist Victor Dubreuil.
-And Victor Dubreuil was an interesting artist.
+It's by the artist Victor Dubreuil.
+Victor Dubreuil was an interesting artist.
 He was American, 19th century, and painted in the trompe l'oeil painting style.
 And what that means is "fool the eye."
 And he's done a pretty good job with this treasury note from roughly 1891.
 We can see shadows, we can see creases.
 He's really done a remarkable job in capturing a silver dollar bill that has been in somebody's pocket or someone's drawer.
 It's really a terrific example of the trompe l'oeil style of painting.
 There isn't a great deal known about the artist.
 What we do know about him is that he apparently was obsessed with money.
 He would paint barrels of money.
 He would paint stacks of money.
 He would paint single bills.
 He would paint a couple bills.
 He really liked his money.
-But someone once wrote about him, that perhaps the reason he was so obsessed is because he had so little.
-The condition of the painting looks fine but restored.
+But someone once wrote about him that perhaps the reason he was so obsessed was because he had so little.
+The condition of the painting looks fine, but restored.
 Now, did you have the painting restored?

-Unfortunately I had it cleaned.
-And it had a small tear on it, and I thought it might be better than just stretched on the boards to put it on a back, so they backed it.
-And then as young as I was then, I put a garish... today's frame on it.
-So...
-I hope I haven't ruined it.
+Unfortunately, I had it cleaned, and it had a small tear on it, and I thought it might be better than just stretched on the boards, to put it on a back.
+So they backed it.
+As young as I was then, I put a garish, today's frame on it.
+So I hope I haven't ruined it.

-Oh...
-So little do we know about things that we have with us.
+Oh.
+So little did we know about things that we have with us.

 And it's a great one to have.

 Thank you very much.
 It's nice to learn about it.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."